sjsu-library/unionist/_items/unionist--text-0330.md

 articleType:
 volume: '1'
 issue: '36'
+transcription: |
+  <em>Spanish Justice.</em>
-transcription: "<em>Spanish Justice.</em> —One Spaniard had been hung up at Madrid for crying, ‘Long live Don Carlos.’
-Another Don was suspended in a similar manner at Bilboa, for shouting, ‘Long live Donna Isabella;’ and a third has been stretched by the neck till he was dead, for crying nothing at all. "
+  —One Spaniard had been hung up at Madrid for crying, ‘Long live Don Carlos.’
+  Another Don was suspended in a similar manner at Bilboa, for shouting, ‘Long live Donna Isabella;’ and a third has been stretched by the neck till he was dead, for crying nothing at all.
 scholarlyNotes:
 commentary: This kind of national stereotyping is common across all kinds of periodicals at this time